-The amounts due to policyholders and other policy benefits payable are valued according to the policies and are held at amortised cost, with the carrying amount approximating to fair value, which is consistent with the valuation under IFRS.
+The amounts due to policyholders and other policy benefits payable are held at amortised cost, with the carrying amount approximating to fair value, which is consistent with the valuation under IFRS.

 D.3.3 Payables (trade, not Insurance)

 Other liabilities are measured at amortised cost, which is consistent with the valuation under IFRS.